Guide to Insuring Your Business

 - Professional liability

-- Employment practices, such as harassment, discrimination, and similar risks
+- Employment practices, such as harassment, discrimination, and similar business risks

 Just as with personal insurance, an umbrella liability policy offers additional coverage in excess of your base policy, up to a specified limit.
 Umbrella policy premiums can be surprisingly affordable for the value they provide.